jkulak/jku-stridercd/README.md

 jku-stridercd Cookbook
 ==================

-Installs jku-stridercd (http://jku-stridercd.com/) and does the initial configuration.
+Installs StriderCD (https://strider-cd.github.io/) and does the initial configuration.

 Requirements
 ------------